Biden Outlines $2 Trillion Climate Plan

 Biden's climate initiative calls to chart the United States on "an irreversible path" to net-zero carbon emissions by 2050.

 To do that, the plan would aim to achieve a carbon pollution-free power sector by 2035.
 It would also upgrade 4 million buildings and weatherize 2 million homes over four years to increase energy efficiency.
-And the proposal, Biden's campaign says, would seek to shift major cities toward public transportation and "create millions of good, union jobs rebuilding America's crumbling infrastructure."
+And the proposal, Biden's campaign said, would seek to shift major cities toward public transportation and "create millions of good, union jobs rebuilding America's crumbling infrastructure."

 The former vice president's plan comes with a $2 trillion price tag, with plans to deploy those resources at an accelerated pace during his first term.